Dugy/bomba/README.md

 Implementing a better client than `Bomba::SyncNetworkClient` might allow more functionality, but it should be good enough for many use cases.

 #### Downloading a resource through HTTP
 This will download and print the index page of anything served at `0.0.0.0:8080`.
-This is not the intended usage
+This is not the intended usage.
 ```C++
 #include "bomba_sync_client.hpp"
 #include "bomba_http.hpp"